Slimefun/Slimefun4/README.md

 ## Discord
 You can find Slimefun's community on Discord!<br>
 Click the badge down below to join the server for suggestions/questions or other discussions about this plugin.<br>
+We are also hosting a community event every so often, join us to find out more.<br>
-Note that we do **not** accept bug reports on discord, please use our [Issue Tracker](https://github.com/TheBusyBiscuit/Slimefun4/issues) to submit bug reports!
+**Important**: We do **not** accept bug reports on discord, please use our [Issue Tracker](https://github.com/TheBusyBiscuit/Slimefun4/issues) to submit bug reports!

 <p align="center">
   <a href="https://discord.gg/fsD4Bkh">